British bulldog (game): Description

-Due to the risk of significant injuries (e. g. if the children crowd too close to one another, accidents occur as they turn and run), Black Man was intended to be played by boys only.
-It was not until the late 19th century that the game became a part of the physical education of girls in public schools,Jakob Bollinger-Auer: Der schwarze Mann.
-In: Handbuch für den Turnunterricht an Mädchenschulen.
-Verlag Artistisches Institut Orell Füssli, 2nd Edition, Zürich 1894, pp. 57–60. although it remained highly controversial.
+Due to the risk of significant injuries (e. g. if the children crowd too close to one another, accidents occur as they turn and run), Black Man was originally intended to be played by boys only.
+In the late 19th century the game also became a part of the physical education of girls in public schools, although it became more and more highly controversial.

 Comparable games and derivatives from the 19th century were Black Tom, Blackthorn, Pom-Pom-Pull-Away, Rushing Bases (also known as King Cæsar) and Hill Dill, mostly with different dialogues and with the catcher placed in the middle of the field.